cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 Once the VMs are ready, using the Cluster Manager package to build the cluster consists of three steps:

 1. Generating a cluster configuration file template based on the cluster topology you wish to deploy.
-2. Filling in the generated file with the relevant information.
+2. Fill in the generated file with the relevant information.
 3. Running the cluster installation based on the completed configuration file.

 ### Generating a configuration file